 One of the most common things I hear from new yoga students who have tried yoga in the past that was supposed to be accessible to beginners is that it did not meet their needs.
-Most felt like that they were striving and confused in class, while others wanted more of a physical challenge.
+Many felt like they were striving and/or confused in class, while others wanted more of a physical challenge.

 When I opened Embody Yoga & Wellness Studio, I envisioned a place where people could find a class that met them exactly as they are.
 The instructors teach a variety of yoga classes that are accessible to all types of beginners.
 Finding the right class means finding out what kind of beginner you are.